kids encyclopedia robot

 Abe government

-Abe named Kono Foreign Minister on 3 August 2017, replacing Fumio Kishida, who had served in that role since 2012 and had rarely publicly disagreed with Abe.
+Prime Minister Shinzo Abe, named Kono Foreign Minister on 3 August 2017, replacing Fumio Kishida, who had served in that role since 2012 and had rarely publicly disagreed with Abe.
 Kono was chosen over Katsunobu Kato, after lengthy deliberation, for his superior English ability and his grasp of international issues, despite having a reputation as an outspoken and sometimes "eccentric" politician.
 Foreign media reports considered Kono to be more dovish compared to Abe, and expected him to take a softer diplomatic approach to foreign policy.
 Many analysts were particularly optimistic that Kono would adopt his father's friendly attitude toward China.

 As foreign minister, Kono was responsible for coordinating Japan's response to the North Korean crisis.
 He publicly urged countries to cut diplomatic and economic ties with North Korea following the announcement of enhanced sanctions by the US government in September 2017.
 Kono also reportedly pressed Iranian foreign minister Javad Zarif to increase Iranian pressure on North Korea.
 Kono's father publicly criticized the government's approach to the crisis, claiming that it should be more cooperative with the Chinese government.

 Kono's past business, as well as political ties to the United States, make him very appealing to serve as Foreign Minister.
 Abe said of Kono appointment, "He has been to the United States many times and made friends there.
 He has also had exchanges with American politicians.
 I'm sure he'll serve (as minister) with an understanding of how to strengthen the Japan-U.S. alliance".
 Prime Minister Abe has made it explicitly clear that by appointing Kono to the position of Foreign Minister, he was trying to strengthen the already formidable Japanese American alliance.
 Kono's appointment to Foreign Minister has also been well received by Japan's surrounding neighbors”.
 Some Foreign Ministry officials say the appointment of Kono will be viewed favorably by China and South Korea.
+Abe retained Kono again during his second reshuffle for his fourth cabinet.

 As the foreign minister at the time, he was considered a leading figure behind a trade dispute with South Korea although he was considered friendly with the country.
 He is also known as a leading figure of cancellation of Aegis ashore project.
+At the end of his tenure in September 2019, Kono made over 100 visits to 59 countries.

 Suga government

-Incoming Prime Minister Yoshihide Suga moved Kono back to the position of Minister of State for Administrative Reform, while tapping Abe's younger brother Nobuo Kishi to succeed Kono as defense minister.
-Nikkei described Kono as Suga's "point man for cutting red tape," as Suga announced that government waste and sectionalism would be addressed by Kono's team.
+Suga kept Kono in his cabinet, returning him to the position of Minister of State for Administrative Reform, while tapping Abe's younger brother Nobuo Kishi to succeed Kono as Defense Minister.
+The Nikkei described Kono as Suga's "point man for cutting red tape," as Suga announced that government waste and sectionalism would be addressed by Kono's team.
 Suga used Kono’s new position as “drastic medicine” in an attempt to show his seriousness in the position.
 Commentator Michael Bosack described this post as a "downgrade" and "tantamount to a demotion," citing Kono's ambition to become prime minister as well as poor coordination of decisions with the party.
-On 18 January 2021, Suga announced that Kono would be in charge of overseeing the Japanese administration of the COVID-19 vaccine.

 2021 Liberal Democratic leadership election